 MedicareWire has been answering questions about Medicare benefits and coverage for its visitors since January 2012.
-Since then we’ve seen just about every concievable question their is about the federal health insurance program.
+Since then we’ve seen just about every conceivable question there is about the federal health insurance program.
 Here are the top 100+ questions we’ve answered.

 What is the difference between Original Medicare and Medicare Advantage plans?

-Medicare Advantage (also known as “Medicare Part C”) offers additional insurance coverage in place of Original Medicare.
-Medicare Advantage plans are provided by private insurers on a yearly contract; providing benefits that can change annually.
+Medicare Advantage (also known as “Medicare Part C”) offers additional insurance coverage in place of Original Medicare is private fee-for-service health insurance for people on Medicare.
+It has two parts.
+Part A is hospital coverage.
+Part B is medical coverage.....
+Medicare Advantage (MA), also known as Medicare Part C, are health plans from private insurance companies that are available to people eligible for Original Medicare (Medicare Part A and Medicare Part B).... are provided by private insurers on a yearly contract; providing benefits that can change annually.
 For most healthy seniors, Medicare alone takes care of about 80% of all health care needs.
-For a modest monthly premium, a Medicare Advantage insurance plan may take care of the rest, but usually, have deductibles and co-pays that also may change by plan year.
+For a modest monthly premium, a Medicare Advantage insurance plan may take care of the rest, but usually, have A deductible is an amount a beneficiary must pay for their health care expenses before the health insurance policy begins to pay its share.... and co-pays that also may change by plan year.

-The benefit of Medicare Advantage is that it combines Original Medicare coverage for hospital stays, doctor visits, outpatient care, and preventive medicine into a single program that’s easy to manage.
+The benefit of Medicare Advantage is that it combines Original Medicare coverage for hospital stays, doctor visits, Outpatient Care is medical care that does not require an overnight stay at the hospital.
+Medicare Part B provides coverage for Outpatient Care...., and preventive medicine into a single program that’s easy to manage.
 In other words, it makes your health care benefits easy.
-Plus, many Medicare Advantage policies provide extra benefits, including vision, hearing and prescription drug coverage.
+Plus, many Medicare Advantage policies provide extra benefits, including vision, hearing, and prescription drug coverage.

 What is a Medicare Supplement Plan?